What is a Doula?

 Perceives her role as nurturing and protecting the woman's memory of the birth experience

 Allows the woman's partner to participate at his/her comfort level

 Birth Doula Services Include:

-- 2-3 prenatal visits at Thrive Mama Collective to discuss what your preferences are for labor and birth, to help you build a birth plan, to discuss what you are expecting of me as your doula, helping your partner with comfort measures and possibly accompanying you to an appointment with your care provider.
+2-3 prenatal visits in the comfort of your home to discuss what your preferences are for labor and birth, to help you build a birth plan, to discuss what you are expecting of me as your doula, helping your partner with comfort measures and possibly accompanying you to an appointment with your care provider.
 This does not include your free consultation.

 Continuous labor support throughout your labor and early postpartum